pseudogravity/xoroshiro/bounties/problem1-decorationwithcoords/ReadMe.md

 ### Evaluation

 Submissions are judged on **expected runtime** relative to the baseline on a notional BOINC‑style grid of 256 desktop PCs, each with an RTX 4090 GPU and an i9‑13900K CPU.
-Because exhaustive 2**60 searches are infeasible to benchmark directly, Minecraft\@Home members will run partial benchmarks and extrapolate to this environment.
+Because exhaustive 2**60 searches are infeasible to benchmark directly, Minecraft\@Home members will run partial benchmarks and extrapolate to this hypothetical environment.

 Each submission receives a **logarithmic score**: